 23) Companies with engaged employees had 89% greater customer satisfaction and 50% higher customer loyalty than their disengaged counterparts.
 (Source: Hay Group)

-Engaged employees not only affect the productivity of an organization, but it can affect how customers and clients view operations.
+Engaged employees not only affect the productivity of an organization, but it can affect how customers and clients view the company.

 Company culture statistics

 25-26) 47% of active job seekers cite company culture as their driving reason for looking for work.
 (Source: HAYS) 15% of job seekers turned down a job offer because of the company’s culture.
-(Source: Job seeker)
+(Source: Jobvite)

 27-29) 58% of employees would stay at a lower-paying job if it meant working for a great boss.
-(Source: Randstad US) 61% of employees cite trust in and with senior management as important to their satisfaction (Source: SHRM) Only 46% of employees say that they have a great deal of trust in their employers.
+(Source: Randstad) 61% of employees cite trust in and with senior management as important to their satisfaction.
+(Source: SHRM) Only 46% of employees say that they have a great deal of trust in their employers.
 (Source: Cision)

-Managers, supervisors, and leaders have a huge impact over shaping the company culture at an organization.
-They need to prioritize creating a healthy workplace where their employees feel engaged and productive and where their employees can trust their manager.
+Managers, supervisors, and leaders have a huge impact in shaping the company culture at an organization.
+They need to prioritize creating a healthy workplace where their employees feel engaged & productive and where their employees can trust their manager.

-30) Employees with flexible work options: 48% say their work-life balance is excellent or very good, and 54% have the emotional support they need at work, compared to 36% and 45% for respondents without flexible work.
+30) 48% of employees with flexible work options say their work-life balance is excellent or very good (compared to 36% of in-office workers), and 54% of flexible workers say they have the emotional support they need (compared to 45% of in-office workers).
 (Source: Flexjobs)